Service Users Charter 2025-2027

 If you have a meeting with the Board about your parole application or the revocation/variation of a Parole Order, we will do the following:

-- at your meeting we will give you the opportunity to fully explain your case.
+- At your meeting we will give you the opportunity to fully explain your case.

-- we will make a decision about your application or the revocation or variation of your Parole Order, as the case may be, as soon as possible after your meeting.
+- We will make a decision about your application or the revocation or variation of your Parole Order, as the case may be, as soon as possible after your meeting.

-- we will write to you with our decision.
+- We will write to you with our decision.

-- we will acknowledge receipt of your submission within 5 working days.
+- We will acknowledge receipt of your submission within 5 working days.

-- if you wish to make a submission to the Board in person we will give you notice of the date and time of your meeting.
+- If you wish to make a submission to the Board in person we will give you notice of the date and time of your meeting.

-- at your meeting we will give you the opportunity to provide your submission to the Board.
+- At your meeting we will give you the opportunity to provide your submission to the Board.

 Complaints

 You have a right to complain if the service you receive from us does not meet the standards set out in this charter, or if you believe that any action or decision that we have taken is not in line with our rules, practice or policy.
-If you want to make a complaint, please write to our Customer Liaison Officer.
+If you want to make a complaint, please write to our Service User Liaison Officer.

 For all complaints we receive, we will do the following:

-• Acknowledge your complaint within five working days of receiving it.
+- Acknowledge your complaint within five working days of receiving it.

-• Investigate your complaint thoroughly.
+- Investigate your complaint thoroughly.

 Please note that this complaints procedure does not cover our decisions about parole applications or how we arrive at these decisions.